Find a local comp club

 If you’d like to attend a comp club but don’t see a local one listed here, there may be a local Facebook comping group you could join on this post – you might find a few members are interested in starting a club in the same location!

 I also have my own Facebook comping club Lucky Learners – a group where new and experienced compers from round the UK (and indeed the world!) can chat and share tips and comps.
-If you send a join request for Lucky Learners, make sure you message me too, so I can reply with links to helpful posts!

 All comp clubs work differently.
 A few smaller clubs are held in member’s houses on rotation, but most will be in a pub or café.
 They can be as often as fortnightly, or organised on a whim every 6 months!
 It’s rare for members to make it to every meeting, and new members or guests are usually welcome.
 Comp club meetings are relaxed and informal, but there may be rotas set at the beginning of the year to decide who’s responsible for bringing raffle prizes.
 Here’s what generally happens: